-With marketing, I firmly believe there are few more important things to know in the pursuit of becoming a true customer-centric company than the customer journey.
+With marketing, there are few more important things to know in the pursuit of becoming a truly customer-centric company than the customer journey.

-But far too often, businesses ranging from the Fortune 100 to medium-sized businesses simply don’t have this built out.
-Either they haven’t updated it in years, or they never finished building it to begin with.
+But far too often, businesses ranging from the Fortune 100 to medium-sized businesses don’t have this built out.
+Either they haven’t updated it in years or never finished building it.

 Why is this important?